A Magnet Hospital in Cedar Rapids

 St. Luke's Hospital has succeeded in achieving Magnet recognition for

-the second time from the American Nurses Credentialing Center (ANCC),
+the third time from the American Nurses Credentialing Center (ANCC),

 signifying successful implementation of the national Magnet standards

 for nursing excellence.

 This voluntary credentialing program for hospitals recognizes excellence

 in nursing and is considered the gold standard in patient care.
 Of